The discomfort comes from the sentence that almost arrived and then disappeared. Nothing dramatic happens, but the room no longer feels the same.

 This kind of silence does not always look fearful.
 It often looks like someone measuring how much friction the room can tolerate.

 That is why people sometimes hold back even when they want to push back.
 In workplaces with clear hierarchy, this becomes even more visible.
 Responding too directly to a superior is not always judged as morally wrong.
 More often, it is judged as too sharp, too visible, too disruptive to the group rhythm.
+So the silence in those moments is often not about fear.
+It is about reading the space and deciding what kind of response will create the least friction there.

 Why Does a Situation Sometimes Pass Without Words?

 Sometimes a conflict seems to pass even though nobody really talked about it.
 From the outside, that can feel stranger than a direct fight.
-How did that get settled if nobody actually said anything?
+How did that get settled if nobody said anything?

 That is the trade-off.
 Silence may stop a conflict from exploding immediately, but it can also let tension pile up quietly in the background.